Table of Contents:

 When should you have your sewing machine checked?

-- Needles that break systematically
+- Needles that always break

 - Unusual noises during sewing